dany1061/3os.org/src/moreCategories/ubiquiti.md

 ![Interface](/assets/images/ubiquiti/guestWifi/01.Interface.png)

-Set up the VLAN as 1003 and attach it to the physical interface of your LAN.
+Set up the VLAN ID as You like for this example will use id __1003__ and attach it to the physical interface of your LAN.
 Give it an IP address in the range of a private IP block, but make sure you end it in a /24 to specify the proper subnet (I originally did /32 as I though it was supposed to be the exact IP address).

 ![vlan](/assets/images/ubiquiti/guestWifi/02.vlan.png)